 We are eligible to receive future research fees, license fees and milestone payments under our collaboration agreement with AstraZeneca.
 The amount of research fees, license fees and milestone payments will depend on the extent of our research activities and the timing and achievement of development, regulatory and first commercial sale milestone events.
 AstraZeneca paid us an initial fee of \$10 million in February 2006.
-Based on the agreement terms, we will allocate \$5 million of the initial fee to the a4ß2 research collaboration, which we expect to recognize as revenue over the four-year term of the research collaboration.
-We will defer recognition of the remaining \$5 million of the initial fee, which we will allocate to the TC-1734 license grants, until AstraZeneca makes a determination whether to conduct Phase II clinical development of TC-1734 following the completion of additional safety and product characterization studies to be conducted by AstraZeneca.
+Based on the agreement terms, we allocated \$5 million of the initial fee to the a4ß2 research collaboration, which we expect to recognize as revenue over the four-year term of the research collaboration.
+We deferred recognition of the remaining \$5 million of the initial fee, which we allocated to the TC-1734 license grants, until AstraZeneca makes a determination whether to conduct Phase II clinical development of TC-1734 following the completion of additional safety and product characterization studies that AstraZeneca is conducting.
 If AstraZeneca decides to conduct a Phase II clinical trial of TC-1734 following the completion of the safety and product characterization studies, we would recognize the deferred \$5 million of the initial fee as revenue over the expected development period for TC-1734.
-We expect to recognize any revenue based on the achievement of milestones under the collaboration agreement upon achievement of the milestone event, if we determine that the revenue satisfies the revenue recognition requirements of generally accepted accounting principles and Securities and Exchange Commission Staff Accounting Bulletin, or SAB 101, Revenue Recognition in Financial Statements, as amended by SAB No. 104, Revision of Topic 13, SAB 101 requires that four basic criteria must be met before revenue can be recognized: persuasive evidence of an arrangement exists; delivery has occurred or services have been rendered; the fee is fixed and determinable; and collectibility is reasonably assured.
+We expect to recognize any revenue based on the achievement of milestones under the collaboration agreement upon achievement of the milestone event, if we determine that the revenue satisfies the revenue recognition requirements of generally accepted accounting principles and Securities and Exchange Commission Staff Accounting Bulletin, or SAB 101, Revenue Recognition in Financial Statements, as amended by SAB No. 104, Revenue Recognition (replacement of SAB 101).
+SAB 101 requires that four basic criteria must be met before revenue can be recognized: persuasive evidence of an arrangement exists; delivery has occurred or services have been rendered; the fee is fixed and determinable; and collectibility is reasonably assured.
 We will record research fees that we receive from AstraZeneca while it is conducting the safety and product characterization studies on TC-1734 as deferred revenue.
-If the agreement continues in effect following the completion of the additional safety and product characterization studies to be conducted by AstraZeneca, we will recognize all research fees previously recorded as deferred revenue and recognize future research fee revenues as the research is performed and related expenses are incurred.
+If the agreement continues in effect following the completion of the additional safety and product characterization studies that AstraZeneca is conducting, we will recognize all research fees previously recorded as deferred revenue and recognize future research fee revenues as the research is performed and related expenses are incurred.